The Basilica of Santa Maria Maggiore Rome - The Final Resting Place of Pope Francis

 You won't want to miss a closeup viewing of a piece of Jesus' crib supposedly brought here from Bethlehem in the 7th century.

-pieces of wood from the nativityUnderneath the high altar of Santa Maria Maggiore Rome you can view this crystal reliquary designed by Giuseppe Valadier that houses pieces of wood from Jesus' crib.
+pieces of wood from the nativityThis crystal reliquary houses pieces of wood from Jesus' crib

 You can view this relic by going down a small staircase to the confessio just underneath the high altar.

-It's a fairly easy space to access and not claustrophobic.
+It's a fairly easy space to access and not claustrophobic - if I can do it, so can you.

 When the basilica was built in the 5th century, the upper part of the nave was lined with mosaics representing Old Testament events such as Moses leading the Israelites out of Egypt.

-apse mosaic of santa maria maggioreThe apse mosaic, the Coronation of the Virgin, is from 1295, signed by the Franciscan friar, Jacopo Torriti.
+apse mosaic of santa maria maggioreThe apse mosaic, the Coronation of the Virgin, was added in 1295

 The lower set of mosaics seem to have been executed by a different artist as they are a different style.